Roof tent

 A roof tent or rooftop tent is an accessory that may be fitted to the roof or bed of a motor vehicle that allows the users to sleep in relative safety and comfort above the vehicle, and leaves the internal load-space free.
 The first example of roof tents appeared in Western Europe in the 1930s.

 Rooftop tents are available in a range of sizes but most are designed to accommodate two adults comfortably.
 Some models have room for a 3rd occupant like a child, small adult or pet.
 Based on their size and relative ease of setup, rooftop tents are popular with solo campers as well as couples that enjoy camping.

+Story

+The first rooftop tent was featured in the magazine Popular Science Monthly in January 1937.
+It consisted of a foldable steel frame mounted on the roof of a car and, when unfolded, was supported by a structure at the front of the vehicle, which also served as the access point via a ladder.
+It was not until 1958 that the Italian company Autohome, based in Rivarolo Mantovano, patented and began manufacturing rooftop tents for motor vehicles.

 Designs and styles

 An example of a hybrid roof tent.

 Roof tents have traditionally taken the form of a conventional ridge-pole tent which can be folded into a compact package, resting on marine plywood, and mounted on a roof rack.
 Beginning in 1958, more modern tent designs appeared - housed in a waterproof, moulded fibreglass or carbon fibre box, and are erected and taken down more quickly using a simple crank-operated cantilever arrangement or gas rams that automatically erect the tent when the latches are released.

 There are three types of roof tent available: